ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

     columnApi: ColumnApi, // grid column API
     context: any, // the grid's context
-    refreshCell: () => void // convenience function to refresh the cell }
+    refreshCell: () => void // convenience function to refresh the cell
+    registerRowDragger: (rowDraggerElement: HTMLElement) => void; // convenience function to register a DOM element as Row Dragger
+}
 ```